AnonymousAuthor0856/TransLibEval/workflow_example.md

    average temperature rounded to two decimals?'''
    ```

-2. **StackOverflow retrieval.** The generated question is issued to Google Custom Search (restricted to StackOverflow).
-The top-ranked question ID is fed into the StackExchange API, and the three highest-voted answers are saved as plain text:
+2. **Stage A.2 (StackOverflow retrieval).** The generated query is sent to Google Custom Search (restricted to StackOverflow) and return top-1 most relevant post with three highest-voted answers, below is one of the answer saving in the file `answers_question37192562.txt`:

    ```text
    artifacts/retrieval/task_0142/ra_method/answers_question37192562.txt